Mathématique: Chapter 45

 God damn.

-Young pressed a closed fist against his mouth.
-He could almost see them, walking out of the building in a synchronized skirting of the red tape that Telford was so good at ducking under and Rush was so good at ignoring.
-Walking together, into the dark of the parking lot, toward Telford’s car, only one of them knowing where they were truly headed.
+He could imagine it.
+Easily.
+The pair of them walking out of the Mountain, skirting the red tape Telford was so good at ducking under and Rush was so good at ignoring.
+Walking together into the dark parking lot, toward Telford’s car, only one of them knowing where they were really headed.

 “Rush, you idiot,” he whispered, his eyes shut.
 And then, “I came to get you out.”